 For a Champagne that didn’t come into existence until 2006, Armand de Brignac has had quite a journey.
 Created in slightly vague circumstances – the brainchild, it was assumed, of Jay-Z, who had lost faith with Roederer, makers of his house Champagne Cristal – its first cuvee in 2006 was well-received.
 There were raised eyebrows though.
 Nobody quite knew where this rather good new brut, the Ace of Spades, came from (Champagne Cattier, who make it, were not credited in the early days), and people were suspicious of its blinging design and its adoption by Jay-Z, who called it “that spade shit” in his song On To The Next One.
-But it was well-received, praised by critics from Jancis Robinson to Essi Avellan, scooping up quality awards like the World’s Best Champagne by Fine Champagne Magazine.
+For all that, it was praised by the most serious international critics from Jancis Robinson MW to Essi Avellan MW, scooping up quality awards like the World’s Best Champagne from Fine Champagne Magazine.

 Now, more than a decade on, Armand de Brignac is taken very seriously.
-The 2008 Blanc de Blancs was rated 91 points in the first issue of Club Oenologique, and there’s no shortage of praise from the world’s critics.
-As indeed there should be for bottles which retail at £1,095 each at the top end, and start at £300.
+The 2008 release Blanc de Blancs was rated 91 points in the first issue of Club Oenologique, and the world’s critics are overwhelmingly positive.
+As indeed they should be for bottles which retail at £1,095 each at the top end, and start at £300.

 CEO Sebastian Besson still has to field impertinent questions from the UK wine press about the kind of people they’re attracting with their gold- and platinum-plated bottles, but he does so with unfailing good humour and the sure knowledge that there is nothing meretricious about the liquid in those bottles.